For Developers/Glossary/Top-p (Nucleus Sampling)

 Top-p (Nucleus Sampling)

-Top-p sampling (also called nucleus sampling) is an alternative to top-k sampling.
-Instead of keeping a fixed number of candidates (top-k), top-p keeps only the most probable tokens whose combined probability adds up to at least p.
-This adapts dynamically to the model's uncertainty: when the model is confident, only 2-3 tokens might pass the threshold; when uncertain, dozens might.
+Top-p sampling, also called nucleus sampling, is an alternative to top-k sampling.
+Instead of keeping a fixed number of candidates (top-k), top-p includes only the most probable tokens whose combined probability reaches at least p.
+This adapts dynamically to the model's confidence: when the model is confident, only 2-3 tokens might qualify; when uncertain, dozens might.

 Top-p vs top-k vs temperature

-• Top-k keeps the k most likely tokens
+• Top-k restricts selection to the k most likely tokens

-• Top-p keeps tokens until their cumulative probability reaches p
+• Top-p restricts selection to tokens whose cumulative probability reaches p

-Most production systems use temperature + top-p together.
+Most production systems combine temperature with top-p.
 Top-k is less common in modern APIs.

 Common top-p values

-• 0.1: Very conservative, sticks closely to the most likely completions
+• 0.1: Very conservative; heavily favors the most likely completions

-For most API use cases, the default top-p (usually 0.9-0.95) is fine.
-Tuning top-p rarely makes a meaningful difference on its own - if output quality is the issue, look first at the prompt and temperature settings before adjusting top-p.
+For most API use cases, the default top-p value (typically 0.9-0.95) requires no adjustment.
+Changing top-p alone rarely improves output quality significantly.
+If output quality is poor, examine the prompt and temperature settings first before modifying top-p.

 Related terms